Salomon Speedcross 4Review Facts

 There haven’t been many changes to the midsole material, although Salomon did manage to shave off a little weight

 from the 3rd edition to the 4th, which is most likely due to them being able to put the same amount of dual density EVA with a lighter weight.
-The cushion is strategically placed throughout the midsole to absorb shock where you need it most in the heel, while also allowing the shoe to retain it’s flexibility.
+The cushion is placed specifically throughout the midsole to absorb shock where you need it most in the heel, while also allowing the shoe to retain it’s flexibility.
 The cushion also supports and cradles the foot to promote good form and dissuade runners from pronating.

 The upper of this shoe is still made with Salomon’s Sensifit technology which really works to wrap around the foot and offer a snug fit, especially in the midfoot area.
 The quick lace

 system makes it easy to adjust the fit on the fly, so you can make sure you get the proper fit every time.
-The Anti-Debris mesh is breathable and effective at keeping debris out.
+The mesh keeps out debris, is breathable and effective at keeping debris out.
 The overlays are strategically placed throughout the shoe to tighten around the foot and also add durability to the upper and other areas that are prone to wear, such as the toe box.
 The shoe is lined with moisture wicking nylon material, which is soft to the touch, and the Ortholite insole has anti-odor properties to keep your shoes smelling decent even after long, tough runs.

 This shoe weighs in at around 11 oz for men and 9.2 oz for women, so Salomon was successful at shaving off around 1 oz of weight from both men’s and women’s while keeping the same design AND actually putting a full lug on the outer edge of the outsole.
 While this shoe is still a little on the heavy side, the lightweight design feels great underfoot and the way that it hugs and moves with you throughout your stride makes this shoe feel like it’s an extension of your body.